Spartano-97/GDLauncher/README.md

 # G.D.L. - Game Disk Launcher

-A simple, modern, and customizable WPF application designed to act as a launcher for games, applications, and content distributed on physical media like CDs or DVDs.
+A simple and customizable WPF application designed to act as a launcher for games, applications, and content distributed on physical media like CDs or DVDs.

 ---

 ## Features

 - **Fully Configurable**: The entire launcher UI, including the title, subtitle, and buttons, is driven by a simple `Config.json` file.
 No need to recompile to change the content.
-- **Custom Styling**: Supports different button styles (e.g., "Primary" and "Default") defined in the JSON configuration.
 - **Flexible Actions**: Launch local executable files (`.exe`), documents (`.pdf`), installers, or open websites directly from the launcher buttons.
 - **Single Instance**: Automatically prevents multiple instances of the launcher from running at the same time.
 If a user tries to open it again, the existing window is brought to the front.
 - **Auto-Exit**: The launcher can be configured to automatically close after successfully launching the main game or application.
-- **Custom Branding**: Easily change the background image and logo by replacing the files in the `Assets` folder.
 - **Self-Contained**: Can be published as a single, self-contained `.exe` file that runs on Windows without requiring the user to have .NET installed.

 ---